World Future Energy Summit 2025 Shines Light On Middle East's Sustainable Cities Leadership

-ABU DHABI, ABU DHABI, UNITED ARAB EMIRATES, January 3, 2025 /EINPresswire / -- The Middle East and North Africa (MENA) is emerging at the forefront of sustainable city adoption, led by visionary initiatives, most notably in the UAE and Saudi Arabia.
+(MENAFN- Dubai PR Network) Abu Dhabi, UAE – January 2 , 202 5 : The Middle East and North Africa (MENA) is emerging at the forefront of sustainable city adoption, led by visionary initiatives, most notably in the UAE and Saudi Arabia.
 As the region's urban populations rise-with 60 per cent projected to live in these urban areas by 2030 – countries in the MENA region are responding with transformative investments in smart, sustainable urban development.

 The UAE is spearheading this drive with forward-thinking projects such as Masdar City, a hub for clean technologies and sustainable design, and Zayed International Airport, which integrates smart infrastructure to enhance efficiency.
 Meanwhile, Saudi Arabia's giga projects are redefining the urban landscape with smart, eco-friendly innovations.